satbirmalhi/Time-Series-DataAnalysis/README.md

  - The variance of the series is constant
  - There is no seasonality
 1. #### Give the examples of non-stationary time series
     - Note: White noise is a stationary time series with mean zero
 2. #### Methods of finding the stationariry of a time series
+    - Visually
+    - Golbal vs Local test
+    - Augument Dickey -Fuller Test